silvalis/Foamdart-Resources/Arduino.md

 	if (digitalRead(8) == LOW)		// If the rev is pressed, then we can press pusher) {
 		digitalWrite(4,HIGH);		// Start pusher
+		delay (100);					// energise for 100ms
+		digitalWrite(4,LOW);		// Turn OFF pusher
+		delay (100);					// denergise for 100ms
 	}
 }
-else					// If REV button is not pressed, stop both
+else					// If REV button is not pressed, stop
 {
-	digitalWrite(4,LOW);		// Turn OFF pusher
 	digitalWrite(3,LOW);		// Turn OFF rev

 }
 ```